dinhnguyen1812002/blog-platform-spring-boot/README.md

 - **Password Reset**: Provides functionality for users to reset their passwords via email.
 - **Exception Handling**: Handles exceptions and errors gracefully with custom exception handlers.
 - **API Documentation with Swagger**: Generates interactive API documentation using Swagger UI for easy reference and testing.
-- **Mail Sender**: Integrates with Spring Mail to send emails for features such as password reset, password update with MailTrap .
+- **Mail Sender**: Integrates with Spring Mail to send emails for features such as password reset, and password update with MailTrap.
 - **Spring Security**: Implements secure authentication and authorization using Spring Security.
 - **Spring Data JPA**: Utilizes Spring Data JPA for simplified data access and manipulation.